Out of Time (album): Memory Side

-"Shiny Happy People"

 "Shiny Happy People" was R.E.M.'s first collaboration with Kate Pierson (pictured in 2009), who contributed backing vocals on it and three other songs on Out of Time.

 "Shiny Happy People" marked R.E.M.'s first collaboration with Kate Pierson of the B-52s.
 The song, which features Pierson on guest vocals, was described by Stipe as an "abortion", while Mills characterized working with Pierson as a highlight.
 According to Mills, although the band was familiar with Pierson and her work, they had not collaborated with her prior to this recording.
 Stipe also expressed admiration for her, referring to her as "probably my favorite female singer".
 Buck noted that while the track included what he called a "silly lyric", it was not the result of extended labor.
 Buck added that he had no desire to perform the song live but still expressed a degree of fondness for its spontaneous nature, stating, "It is what it is."
 He also referred to the song as "tongue-in-cheek".
 Stipe, however, offered a contrasting interpretation, at one point describing "Shiny Happy People" as a sincere composition and "the happiest song" he had written.
 He cited its lyrical sounds, particularly the abundance of "E" vowels, as contributing to its upbeat tone, claiming, "You can't sing the words without smiling."
 He also identified himself as "an extraordinarily happy person".

 The song's musical construction includes an unexpected change in time signature, most notably a 3/4 waltz-time signature section in the introduction and the middle of the track.
 Mills expressed ambivalence about this structural choice, remarking that "Psychotic Reaction" was, in his view, the only song to successfully change time signatures mid-song.
-Nevertheless, he acknowledged that experimentation was a core aspect of the band’s creative process.
+Nevertheless, he acknowledged that experimentation was a core aspect of the band's creative process.
 Berry also supported the inclusion of such elements, stating that introducing "wacky new ideas" helped keep the band's recordings engaging and unconventional.
 He specifically pointed to the time signature shift in "Shiny Happy People" as an example of such experimentation.